ThatDudeWhoIsBadAtCoding/Quiz-App-with-JS/README.md

-This Quiz App Has been made with node.js, js and html **Be sure to change the email and pass in db.js line 81 and 82 with your email and pass, otherwise it won't be able to send the mail**
+This Quiz App Has been made with node.js, js and html **Be sure to change the email and pass in db.js line 81 and 82 (also 88) with your email and pass, otherwise it won't be able to send the mail**
 **Uses nodemailer for sending mail**

 use `npm install nodemailer express nedb`